by Admin . February 17th, 2016

 While the logo was met with positive reviews, it has also netted a plagiarism claim.

 In an article posted by the French edition of GQ magazine, a Twitter user mentioned the similarity of the Olympics bid logo to a London sports and events consulting agency, 4global.

-The colors of the 4global logo is subdued and are segmented but tilting it sideways reveals an uncanny resemblance to the Paris 2024 logo.
+The colors of the 4global logo are subdued and are segmented but tilting it sideways reveals an uncanny resemblance to the Paris 2024 logo.

 Designer Kheireddine Sidhoum from the Dragon Rouge design agency said to GQ “You’re freaking me out.”
 The agency has since clarified that there was “no willingness to copy” and that there has been a “legal check”.

 Last year, the 2020 Tokyo Olympics committee faced a similar plagiarism charge.
-The committee scrapped their logo and called for another set of logo proposals.
+The committee scrapped its logo and called for another set of logo proposals.

 You can view the full Paris press release here.